Benilde-St. Margaret's Olivia Olson is all business in rise to basketball fame

 Natural leader

-It should be noted that Chris, along with brother Morgan, will be running Liv's Lawns, which has about a dozen regular clients, while Olson is on the road.
+It should be noted that Chris, along with Olivia's brother Morgan, will be running Liv's Lawns, which has about a dozen regular clients, while she is on the road.

 But back to basketball.
-Swann said he knew Olson was going to be something special when she scored 40 points as an eighth-grader in a game against a DeLaSalle team that would go on to reach the 2020 state girls' basketball tournament finals before the event was shuttered by COVID-19.
+Swann said he knew Olson was going to be something special when she scored 40 points as an eighth-grader in a game against a DeLaSalle team that would go on to reach the 2020 Class 3A girls' basketball tournament final before the event was shuttered by COVID-19.

 "She's already like a player-coach," Swann said.
 "She always wants to get better.
 She's a team leader.
 She's been a captain since eighth grade."